High-energy cLFV at $\mu$TRISTAN: HNL extensions of the Standard Model: High-energy cLFV observables at TRISTAN

 As already mentioned, the amplitudes to the processes under consideration receive contributions from photon- and $Z$-penguins as well as box diagrams.
 Before entering the computation of the amplitudes, we note that in the limit of massless external fermions and once all Fierz transformations have been performed, the amplitudes admit only 3 types of Lorentz-structure:

-in which we chose the ordering of fermion fields as the reference order that all other fields will be Fierz-transformed into, with $\alpha\,,\beta = e\,,\mu\,,\tau$ depending on the given process.
+in which we chose the ordering of fermion fields as the reference order that all other fields will be Fierz-transformed into, with $\alpha\,,\beta = e\,,\mu\,,\tau$ depending on the given process\footnote{The final expressions to the amplitudes $\mathcal A_{LL,LR,RL}$ will be provided at the end of this section, Eqs.~(\ref{eq:firstA}-\ref{eq:lastA}). }.
 Squaring and spin-averaging the amplitude in the massless limit furthermore allows obtaining the differential cross-section as

 in which $\cos\theta = \frac{t - u}{s} = \frac{2t + s}{s}$ and $s\,,t\,,u$ are the usual Mandelstam variables.
 Still in the massless limit, we have the following on-shell conditions

 For each of the purely leptonic processes the contributions to the amplitudes $\mathcal A_{LL,LR,RL}$ exhibit (slight) differences.
 We begin the discussion with the process $\mu^+ e^-\to \tau^+e^-$, noticing that the expressions for the other processes can be obtained with the appropriate re-arrangements of flavour indices and squared momenta (crossing symmetry).
 We also stress that all diagrams have been computed in Feynman gauge~\footnote{Whilst the corresponding diagrams with Goldstone modes have been omitted from our figures, they are naturally included in our calculations.}.